-- Interview with Original Patient: The service provider shall interview the original patient to obtain as much information about contacts as possible.
-The service provider will also provide, as appropriate, health education regarding HIV and risk reduction strategies. - Attempted Outreach to Named Contacts: The service provider shall conduct research to identify contacts to initiate outreach to the contact(s).
-The service provider shall make phone calls, send texts and letters, and/or conduct field visits to attempt to reach contact.
-Attempted outreach will be coordinated with other programs (e.g., Outreach Services, Case Management) to avoid duplication of efforts.

-- Health Education and Risk Reduction: The service provider shall educate contacts on HIV and the importance of being tested for STDs and HIV. - STD and HIV Testing: The service provider will provide information on STD and HIV testing and refer contacts to appropriate testing sites. - Referral and Linkage: The service provider will refer HIV-positive individuals identified through EIS to Linkage to Care Services if the individual is not already in care.
+- Interview with Original Patient: The Service Provider shall interview the original patient to obtain as much information about contacts as possible.
+The Service Provider will also provide, as appropriate, health education regarding HIV and risk reduction strategies. - Attempted Outreach to Named Contacts: The Service Provider shall initiate outreach to the contact(s).
+The Service Provider shall make phone calls, send texts and letters, and/or conduct field visits to attempt to reach contact. - Health Education and Risk Reduction: The service provider shall educate contacts on HIV and the importance of being tested for STDs and HIV. - STD and HIV Testing: The service provider will provide information on STD and HIV testing and refer contacts to appropriate testing sites. - Referral and Linkage: The service provider will refer HIV-positive individuals identified through EIS to Linkage to Care Services if the individual is not already in care.
 The service provider will also offer referrals to HIV Prevention Services for HIV-negative and HIV-positive individuals.